-Among the writers and editors who will be teaching in the program in 2013-2014 are Jonathan Dee, Marian Thurm, Joshua Kendall, Jennifer Haigh, Alice Mattison, Helen Phillips, Ernesto Mestre, Myla Goldberg, Alexi Zentner, Joshua Henkin, Julia Glass, Joshua Kendall, and Darcey Steinke.
+Among the writers and editors who will be teaching in the program in 2013-2014 are Jonathan Dee, Marian Thurm, Joshua Kendall, Jennifer Haigh, Alice Mattison, Helen Phillips, Ernesto Mestre, Myla Goldberg, Robin Black, Joanna Smith Rakoff, and Joshua Henkin.

-Forthcoming books from our alums include Safe as Houses by Marie-Helene Bertino (University of Iowa Press, 2012); Here Where the Sunbeams Are Green by Helen Phillips (Delacorte Press, 2012); You Are One of Them by Elliott Holt (The Penguin Press, 2013); and Althea and Oliver by Cristina Moracho (Viking Children's, 2014); Black Cloud by Juliet Escoria (Civil Coping Mechanisms, 2014); and Maritime by CJ Hauser (William Morrow, 2014).
+Recent and forthcoming books from our alums include Safe as Houses by Marie-Helene Bertino (University of Iowa Press, 2012); Here Where the Sunbeams Are Green by Helen Phillips (Delacorte Press, 2012); You Are One of Them by Elliott Holt (The Penguin Press, 2013); Althea and Oliver by Cristina Moracho (Viking Children's, 2014); Black Cloud by Juliet Escoria (Civil Coping Mechanisms, 2014); and Maritime by CJ Hauser (William Morrow, 2014).